szabolcsdombi/zengl/docs/index.rst

     | By default the size is None and it means the full size of the image.
     | By default the offset is None and it means a zero offset.

-.. py:method:: Image.write(data, size, offset, layer) -> bytes
+.. py:method:: Image.write(data, size, offset, layer, level) -> bytes

 **data**
     | The content to be written to the image represented as ``bytes`` or a buffer for example a numpy array.